Yashb0299/NLP_CS6120_Final_Group_Project/README.md

 The required NLTK resources (`punkt`, `stopwords`, `wordnet`, `vader_lexicon`) are automatically downloaded in the code.
 No manual setup is needed.

-Note: This project only uses the `ham/` emails (non-spam).
+Note: This project only uses the `ham` emails (non-spam).

 ## How to Run:

 ### Step 1: Fine-Tune Models (`Fine-Tune_BERT_Model.py`):

 This script will:

-- Clean and use manually labeled sentiment from `Labels.csv`
+- Cleaned and will use manually labeled sentiment from `Labels.csv`
 - Fine-tune:
   - microsoft/deberta-v3-base
   - cardiffnlp/twitter-roberta-base-sentiment